-Hi there internet!
+Hi, there the internet!
 It has been a while!
 I thought I would return to my severely neglected blog to write about something I am going through at the moment and I'm curious if anyone who reads this can relate.
-You may ask "Is it publishing or book related?" and I would respond with a "kind… Continue reading That Restless Feeling.
+You may ask "Is it publishing or book-related?" and I would respond with a "kind… Continue reading That Restless Feeling.

 Photo by Pixabay on Pexels.com The deadline approaches, doesn't matter what the projector assignment is.
 It could be for work, for school, or in the case of thisblog, for leisure.
 Regardless, the deadline approaches and you feel the heatfrom the fire burning at your feet as you dash across the days till you havebut a… Continue reading On the Virtues and Terrors of Writing Under Pressure